Banchero, Magic beat Raptors 126-107 for 4th straight win

 Gary Harris and Jonathan Isaac scored twice each in an 11-0 run that gave Orlando a 19-point lead midway through the second quarter.

+“We just could not keep up with their pace,” said Toronto coach Darko Rajakovic.
+“We were late to get back, late to get in our defensive positions to help each other.
+And they were able to score in the paint a lot, which they do on an elite level.”

-Scottie Barnes finished the first half with a 3-pointer to pull the Raptors to within 11, but the Magic opened the third quarter with six straight points and pulled away to a lead that reached 27 in the fourth quarter.
+Scottie Barnes finished the first half with a 3-pointer to pull the Raptors to within 11, but the Magic opened the third quarter with six straight points and pulled away to a lead that reached 27 at one point.

-Toronto center Jakob Poeltl, who came into the game second in the league in field-goal percentage (.699), had 10 points and 10 rebounds before fouling out.
+Toronto center Jakob Poeltl, who came into the game second in the league in field-goal percentage (.699), shot 5 for 7 and had 10 points and 10 rebounds before fouling out with 6:56 left.

 UP NEXT